Noise Levels in Bay Colony, Baldwin Harbor, NY | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Bay Colony sounds about 20% louder than Eastern Bay Colony to the human ear, a 2.6 dBA gap.
+To the human ear, noise in southern Bay Colony sounds about 29% louder than in central Bay Colony, a 3.7 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?